Tovarnik: Croatian War of Independence

 At the time of March 1991 Croatian census out of total 3001 inhabitants of Tovarnik there was 2136 (71,2%) Croats, 670 (22,3%) Serbs, 105 Yugoslavs and 90 members of other groups.

-During the Croatian War of Independence, Tovarnik was captured by the JNA and Serb rebels on 22 September 1991, a massacre of 68 Croat civilians occurred on that same day.
+During the Croatian War of Independence, Tovarnik was attacked and captured by the JNA and Serb rebels on 22 September 1991, a total of 80 Croat civilians were killed by Serb forces during and after Serb forces attacked and occupied the village.
 Serb forces had expelled 95% of the 2,500 Croat inhabitants by the end of 1991 and had destroyed 75% of the homes and buildings in the village.

 UNTAES protectorate

 After the signing of the Erdut Agreement in 1995 between the authorities of the Republic of Croatia and the local Serb authorities of the self-proclaimed Eastern Slavonia, Baranja and Western Syrmia the region came under the direct administration of the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium which lasted for two years between 1996 and the beginning of 1998.